stkprog/xfce4-settings-extractor/README.md

 # xfce4-settings-extractor
-A python script that grabs all XFCE4 settings using xfconf-query and saves them into a .sh-file which restores those exact configurations.
+A python script that grabs all XFCE4 settings using xfconf-query and saves them into a .sh-file which can be used to restore those exact configurations.